 Specialist Support

-The Student Services Team at Parliament Hill School are responsible for the safety and wellbeing of students.
+The Attendance Team at Parliament Hill School are responsible for the safety and wellbeing of students.

 Our Information and Assessment Officers monitor that registers are taken accurately and promptly, the team update staff with information from families regarding absences and illnesses.